INDIA GREENS PARTY

 - In case of any disagreement, the PAC shall take the final decision with minimum two-thirds majority.

-- If the work of any General Secretary is not satisfactory or their involvement in any activity tarnishes the Party’s image or reputation, Secretary-General then shall remove them from the post after obtaining two-thirds vote from the PAC.
+- If the work of any General Secretary is not satisfactory or their involvement in any activity tarnishes the Party’s image or reputation, the Secretary-General then shall remove them from the post after obtaining a two-thirds vote from the PAC.